 Solvespace is open source (GPLv3 license) and is available for Window, OSX and Linux.
 Originally developed by Jonathan Westhues and currently maintained by Paul Kahler and others.
 It can be downloaded here: http://solvespace.com/download.pl

 OpenSCAD allows the user to create complex shapes with the polygon function for 2D and polyhedron for 3D.
 Polygon and polyhedron both accept a list of 2D and 3D coordinates (points) respectively as parameters.
 A functions can generate a list of points eliminating the need to manually created these lists.
 This property can be used to create shapes that are impossible with the 2D and 3D shapes that are build-in in OpenSCAD.
-In this blog post I’ll show how to create functions for some simple 2D shapes and explain how to manipulate the functions make more complex shapes with them.
+In this blog post I’ll show how to create some simple 2D and 3D shapes and explain how to create more complex shapes.

 Creating a 2D shape